CERVICAL CANCER SCREENING OVERVIEW

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Treatment of precancerous cells of the cervix (Beyond the Basics)
+Patient information: Management of a cervical biopsy with precancerous cells (Beyond the Basics)

 Patient information: Genital warts in women (Beyond the Basics)